 Sarah has worked closely with congressional leaders from both sides of the aisle to educate policymakers about the Middle East and the joint threats that America and Israel face in the region.
 “Under the leadership of Sarah Stern, EMET has been truly a light in the darkness, in the trenches, defending the truth,” said Israel’s Ambassador Ron Dermer.

-She has testified before the Senate Working Group on Religious Minorities and Human Rights about the treatment of Christians and other religious minorities by the Palestinian Authority, and testified before the United States Commission on Civil Rights on anti-Semitism on our nation’s college campuses.
+Sarah has testified before the Senate Working Group on Religious Minorities and Human Rights about the treatment of Christians and other religious minorities by the Palestinian Authority, and has testified before the United States Commission on Civil Rights on anti-Semitism on our nation’s college campuses.

 She has been instrumental in the passage of many pieces of legislation, including ones that: hold Syria accountable for President Bashar al-Assad’s genocide; support Israel’s right to build a security fence to prevent terror attacks; seek justice for American victims of terrorism; and help correct the anti-American and anti-Israeli biases in the Middle East Studies programs at many U.S. universities, among other issues.

 On Capitol Hill and beyond, Sarah has monitored the Palestinian Authority’s failure to live up to the Oslo Accords and subsequent agreements; advanced U.S. military assistance for America’s allies in the Middle East; exposed Hamas’ infiltration of UNRWA schools; gave voice to oppressed religious minorities in the Muslim world; campaigned for reform of the United Nations; exposed some of the fundamental flaws of the Iranian nuclear agreement and advocated for energy independence for the free world.

 Before founding EMET in 2005, Sarah coordinated national policy at the Zionist Organization of America, and directed legislative strategy at the American Jewish Congress.